joshuaeckroth/csci221-website/lecture/londo.markdown

 You are free to use a server on Stetson campus known as "londo" for writing and submitting code.
 I will test your code on this server; if your code does not compile and run on londo, it will receive no credit.

-You can access londo from anywhere but to do so you must use a tool like Putty or SSH.
+You can access londo on-campus using just Putty or SSH, or off-campus using a VPN and Putty or SSH.
 Instructions are shown below for Windows and Mac systems.

 For future reference, londo's address is `londo.stetson.edu`